xiaogit00/musingsblog/content/everyday life/The-Wall.md

 Every evening, I stare at the Wall.
 The wall is hard and rice white, with a marble like finish.
 It stares back at me, with a gaze that can only be described as cold and unrelenting.

 I tell myself that that's what breakups are.
 You have to stare at the wall.
-It's not the most comfortable thing, but it's better than the other alternatives. sub-par dates, Hinge doom scrolling, frivolous (and wrong) connections - all time suckers.
+It's not the most comfortable thing, but it's better than the other alternatives.
+Sub-par dates, Hinge doom scrolling, frivolous (and wrong) connections - all time suckers.

 Yes, it's a probabilistic process, or so I've learned.
 But who knew probabilities can hurt so much - aren't they just some kind of ratio.
 The wall, on the other hand, is forever one.